climateinteractive/SDEverywhere/examples/template-default/README.md

 This is a template that is used by the `@sdeverywhere/create` package to generate a new project that uses SDEverywhere.

+The project includes:

+- a build process that converts a Vensim model to a WebAssembly module that can run the model in any web browser or in a Node.js application
+- a `config` directory that contains CSV files for configuring the generated model and application
+- a "core" package that provides a clean JavaScript / TypeScript API around the WebAssembly model
+- an "app" package containing a simple JavaScript / jQuery-based web application that can be used to exercise the model
+- a local development mode (`npm run dev`) that allows for rapid prototyping of the model and app
+- a "model-check" setup that allows for running checks and comparison tests using the generated model

 ## Quick Start

 ```sh